sujinleeme/my-python-journey/README.md

 ## About
 I have been self-taught pythonist who started with zero-based programming since one of the hottest days of summer, 2014.
+The reason why I started Programming was to make Music!
+I join a small Python study meetup every weekend and turned into django girls Seoul then communit After that.
+Now, I tell my self as python lover and Django Girls Seoul co-organizer.
 This is a python learning respository to keep my assignments and exercises as well as enhance programming knowledges and skills.

-#### Favorites
+### Favorites
-- Talking with Python 3 & Django
+- Talking with Python 3 :snake: & Django Web Framework
 - Lovely Community consists of super coaches & women developers : [Django Girls Seoul](https://djangogirls.org/seoul/)
-- Solving Algorithm problems in Hackerrank : [Follow me](https://www.hackerrank.com/sujinlee)
+- Solving Algorithm problems in HackerRank & HackerEarth: Follow me - [HarckerRank](https://www.hackerrank.com/sujinlee), [HacekerRank](https://www.hackerearth.com/@sujinlee.me)

 ### Projects related to Python
 - My official website : [Site](http://www.sujinlee.me/), [Source](https://github.com/sujinleeme/official-website)